acg-team/twins_microbiome_pipeline/README.md

 ### 5. [ 5_Create_Phyloseq_obj.R ]

-Create  Phyloseq object for further manipulation and vusulization of microbiome data https://vaulot.github.io/tutorials/Phyloseq_tutorial.html#aim
+Create and save Phyloseq object for further manipulation and visulization of microbiome data https://vaulot.github.io/tutorials/Phyloseq_tutorial.html#aim

-TODO:
-  - study Phyloseq
-  - create a Phyloseq object which include all information (tree, sequences etc)
+### 6. [ 5_Phyloseq_Analysis.R ]
-  - use Phyloseq to calculate Tree-based UNIFRAC
+Use Phyloseq to
+  - calculate a distance matrix btw all 3288 samples based on abundance/ Tree information (UNIFRAC)
+  - plot hierarsicul clustering
+  - try to do PCA / PCoA to detect variations

 ## Possible futher directions